 Here’s what you really need to know about the Berlin Christmas markets!

-2022 update: most of Berlin’s Christmas markets open by mid-November, with some opening as early as October 28!
-End dates from December 22 to January 1.
-So far, they’ve announced no requirements for COVID vaccinations or masks.
-Make sure to confirm this on their official website before you go!
+2023 update: most of Berlin’s Christmas markets open by mid-November, with some opening as early as October 28!
+End dates range from December 22 to January 1.

 If you’re trying to get a mix of amazing history or art AND Christmas markets, Berlin makes an excellent destination.
 It’s also not to be underestimated if you’re already here for work and want to know which to prioritize.
 If so, I’ve got you covered.

 Berlin claims to have over 70 Christmas markets in the area.
 But their tourism website doesn’t do a great job of listing them.
 A few are walking distance from or inside central Berlin.
 They do have a map online, but that lists only one in central Berlin – it’s not the only one.
 And to be honest it’s the most touristy, most ridiculous one.

 (To be clear: of course I still went to that one.
 But we’ll get to that.)
 So I’ll point out a few worth nothing in central Berlin that may not be obvious on the official website.

 Berlin Christmas market food

 If every city (and sometimes every market!) has a specialty, the Berlin Christmas markets can claim a few things.
 Massive grills stocked with bratwurst and sausages are everywhere, and there are several stands cooking salmon on wooden slabs bent over an open fire.